 Next stop is the Natural Bridge, another must see when you’re in the area.
 When we visited, the water wasn’t frozen, and the bright blue water flowed through the natural rock arch.
 There’s something about the contrast of the vivid blue against the snow that makes it feel even more magical.

-After a day of exploring, we headed back into town for dinner at The Island Restaurant, the inside was beautifully decorated with classic Christmas decorations.
+After a day of exploring, head back into town for dinner at The Island Restaurant.
+When we visited the inside was beautifully decorated with classic Christmas decorations.
 We decided to have a pizza and highly recommend trying their spicy sauce.

 Day Three: Snowmobiling Adventure

-For dinner, we headed to Riverhouse Tavern.
-They had just reopened and had a few items missing from their menu, but it was still a great spot to unwind after a full day of adventure.
+For dinner, visit Riverhouse Tavern.
+When we visited, they had just reopened and had a few items missing from their menu, but it was still a great spot to unwind after a full day of adventure.
 This restaurant is located right near the Kicking Horse Pedestrian Bridge, the longest freestanding timber frame bridge in Canada, so make sure you take a walk over to check it out.

 planning to EXPLORE MORE OF CANADA?